Phase space volume preserving dynamics for non-Hamiltonian systems: Density matrix theory

 \section{Density matrix theory}

-We have recently introduced a classical density matrix theory for deterministic systems to obtain upper and lower bounds on finite time Lyapunov exponents and a family of classical speed limits on its time evolution~\cite{dasDensityMatrixFormulation2022,dasSpeedLimitsDeterministic2023,DasMax2024,DasGreen-spectral-bounds}.
-The formalism is based on a projection operator $\brho$ defined as the outer product of unit tangent vectors: $\brho := \dyad{\delta \yu(t)}{\delta \yu(t)}$.
+We recently introduced a classical density matrix theory for deterministic dynamical systems to obtain upper and lower bounds on finite-time Lyapunov exponents and a family of classical speed limits on its time evolution~\cite{dasDensityMatrixFormulation2022,dasSpeedLimitsDeterministic2023,DasMax2024,DasGreen-spectral-bounds}.
+The theory is based on a projection operator $\brho$ defined as the outer product of unit tangent vectors, $\brho := \dyad{\delta \yu(t)}{\delta \yu(t)}$, which acts as a classical density matrix.
 Its norm-preserving evolution is